Calculating microgreen seed density might be the most challenging part of growing microgreens.

-We grew each microgreen type several times and kept track of how much seed we planted (mass).
+We grew each microgreen type several times and tracked how much seed we planted (mass).
 When the greens matured, we weighed the harvest and observed the condition of the plants.

-From those data, we found the optimal mass of seed to use with our 38 square inch trays.
+We found the optimal seed mass to use with our 38 square-inch trays from those data.
 Then all we have to do is set up ratios to calculate the mass of seed needed for any other size tray.

-Although we are using a mass of seed at the end to seed microgreen trays, the mass was determined based on a set amount of seeds per square inch and optimized by running trials.
+Although we use a seed mass at the end to seed microgreen trays, the mass was determined based on a set amount of seeds per square inch and optimized by running trials.

 Give it a try and see.

-Once you've tried the method leave a comment below and let us know how it went.
-In the meantime, we will be tweaking our formulas and making them better for the home microgreen grower.
+Once you’ve tried the method, comment below and let us know how it went.
+In the meantime, we will be tweaking and improving our formulas for the home microgreen grower.